 The nutrition aspect is what had been missing after Baby #2 and #3.
 The groups keep me accountable with my food because I post pictures of what I am eating for each meal in a group.
 It really makes you think before you eat.

 You lost 30 pounds in 2014!
 What are your weight loss goals for 2015?

 I would love to lose 12 to 15 lbs in 2015 and tone up.
-I am trying to get definition in my arms and a slim tummy wouldn’t hurt.
+I want to try some weight loss programs or smartlipo to get definition in my arms and a slim tummy.
 However we are throwing around the idea of Baby #4.

 Between being a mommy to three kids and working full time, how do you find the 30 minutes each day for training?

 I get off at 3 pm and pick up my older two kids at 3:30 pm.
 I try to fit my workout in at 3:45-4:30 pm and then go get my baby.
 My older two kids can entertain themselves for 30 minutes, but I can’t workout with my littlest one.
 I can also squeeze in a workout at 7:30 pm after my baby is in bed if I don’t get it in in the afternoon.

 I have realized over the year that I watch way less TV because I just don’t have time!

 Once I started working out and making it a daily habit, I just feel better after it’s over.
 I feel guilty when I don’t get a workout in.
 However, there are busy days it just doesn’t happen but I pick back up the next day.
 My rule is never go more than two days without exercising because then you might begin to talk yourself out of it!